-Intrusive thoughts are the numerous irrelevant thoughts that occur to a person in a situation.
+Intrusive thoughts are the numerous irrelevant thoughts that occur to a person in any given situation.
 The unpleasant nature of these thoughts can lead to several disorders and conditions that affect the mental health of a person.
 Excessive and frequent occurrence of intrusive thoughts in a person invariably results in depression.

 Image Credit: Photographee.eu / Shutterstock

-Types of depressive thoughts
+Types of depressive thoughts include:

 - Difficulty in making decisions or concentrating on an activity.

 - Constant thoughts of death or committing suicide